oxyeez/ESEO-Marks-Tracker/README.md

 ### Installation

 * chromedriver need to be installed
-* pip install requests
-* pip install mailjet_rest
+* run `pip install requests`
-* pip install selenium
+* run `pip install selenium`

-### Mailjet account

-THe scipt use mailjet to send the "new marks" notification, so you need to create a [Mailjet](https://app.mailjet.com/signup) account if you don't already have one.

 ## Before first run

 The config.json file need to be completed:
 * eseo_email : the email address used to log in the eseo sharepoint
 * eseo_password : the password used to log in the eseo sharepoint
-* mailjet_api_key : the api key provided by mailjet
-* mailjet_api_secret : the api secret provided by mailjet
+* addr_from : the gmail address used to send email
-* mailjet_from : the address used to send email from mailjet
+* password_from : the password of the gmail address used to send email
-* mailjet_to : the address to which one you want to receive the notifications
+* addr_to : the address to which one you want to receive the notifications
 * your_name : quite explicit

 ### json_marks_id